tatiananantes/skills-workshops/test_driven_development/debugging_1/README.md

 ### Setup

-* Clone the skills workshop repo.
+* Clone the skills workshop repository.

 * `cd` into the `test_driven_development/debugging_1` directory.